Player's Guide to the Dragonlance Campaign: Contents

 Player's Guide to the Dragonlance Campaign illustrates key concepts in the Dragonlance setting with original fiction, essays, graphics, and sidebars, and does not include game mechanics, character stats, and role-playing game jargon.
 The Player's Guide to the Dragonlance Campaign includes a large selection of maps and portraits.
 Focusing on the continent of Ansalon, where most Dragonlance campaigns take place, the first half of the book comprises a guided tour of major locations, using first-person narratives.
 The tale of a seafaring Kagonesti elf, for example, sets up an overview of the empire of Ergoth.
 An encounter with a pirate ship leads into a look at the dwarven land of Kayolin.
 Each entry features concise but informative sections on culture, climate, and trade.
 The book also introduces a gallery of personalities, among them the undead Lord Soth and Sivart of the Kagonesti.
 The second half of the book contains less fiction but more history, which emphasizes gully dwarves, tinker gnomes, and other Ansalon races.

 Publication history

 Player's Guide to the Dragonlance Campaign is an Advanced Dungeons & Dragons game supplement published as a 128-page softcover book by TSR, Inc. The source material was by David "Zeb" Cook, Michael Dobson, Jeff Grubb, Tracy Hickman, Harold Johnson, Douglas Niles, and Margaret Weis, with compilation, editing, and original material by Jonatha Ariadne Caspian.
 Illustrations are by Denis Beauvais, Jeff Butler, Clyde Caldwell, Larry Elmore, Stephen Fabian, Keith Parkinson, Robin Raab, and Valerie Valusek.

 Reception

+Gene Alloway reviewed Player's Guide to the Dragon Lance Campaign in White Wolf #45 (July, 1994), rating it a 3 out of 5 and stated that "There's a huge amount of background material here, and the price is good.
+Be warned, though, that the Guide duplicates information found in the main Dragon Lance set.
+Although this book is useful, I prefer the AD&D Player's Handbook as a model to give players at the start of a campaign; spells, magic rules and race states would have been useful in this book."